ebdrup/json-schema-benchmark/reports/json-gate.md

 `Proper UTF-16 surrogate pair handling: pattern, matches empty`|Expected result: `true` but validator returned: `false` `Proper UTF-16 surrogate pair handling: pattern, matches two`|Expected result: `true` but validator returned: `false` `Proper UTF-16 surrogate pair handling: patternProperties, doesn't match two`|Expected result: `false` but validator returned: `true`
+`patternProperties with boolean schemas, object with property matching schema true is valid`|The schema failed to load(`Schema property 'patternProperties./f.*/' is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`patternProperties with boolean schemas, object with property matching schema false is invalid`|The schema failed to load(`Schema property 'patternProperties./f.*/' is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`patternProperties with boolean schemas, object with both properties is invalid`|The schema failed to load(`Schema property 'patternProperties./f.*/' is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`patternProperties with boolean schemas, empty object is valid`|The schema failed to load(`Schema property 'patternProperties./f.*/' is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`properties with boolean schema, no property present is valid`|The schema failed to load(`Schema property 'foo' is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`properties with boolean schema, only 'true' property present is valid`|The schema failed to load(`Schema property 'foo' is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`properties with boolean schema, only 'false' property present is invalid`|The schema failed to load(`Schema property 'foo' is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`properties with boolean schema, both properties present is invalid`|The schema failed to load(`Schema property 'foo' is a boolean when it should be an object`). **This excludes this validator from performance tests**
+`propertyNames validation, some property names invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
+`propertyNames with boolean schema false, object with any properties is invalid`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `root pointer ref, recursive mismatch`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `relative pointer ref to object, mismatch`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**
 `relative pointer ref to array, mismatch array`|Expected result: `false` but validator returned: `true`. **This excludes this validator from performance tests**